involix/elocrypt/README.md

 ## Contributors

-This is Darren Taylor's Laravel 4 "elocrypt" package, ported to Laravel 7.
+This is Darren Taylor's Laravel 4 "elocrypt" package, ported to Laravel 7 by Eugene Cooper.

 Thanks to Brandon Surowiec for some extensive refactoring of the internal methods.